 It’s not just bookmakers though, in the modern world betting exchanges enable people to bet against one another, which is probably why you’re here.
 For every bet that is matched on a betting exchange, there is one person backing and one person laying.
-They’re just betting against each other, with the exchange platform as the referee.
+They’re just betting against each other, with the exchange platform as the referee in the middle.

 It’s an extremely simple concept that appears confusing when you first see the exchange interface.